-Certain people are born with a congenital defect (existing from birth) that causes the abdominal wall to be abnormally thin.
+Certain people are born with a congenital defect — one existing from birth — that causes their abdominal wall to be abnormally thin.
 They are at a greater risk for developing a ventral hernia.
 Other risk factors for a ventral hernia include:

 - history of previous hernias